U.S. flag

 I am the owner of only one rental unit that is in the building in which I live.
 Do I have to comply with the Ordinance?

-The Ordinance applies to a single residential dwelling unit.
+Yes, the Ordinance applies to a residential rental agreements, including single residential dwelling unit.
 Some owners may be unaware of how the eviction process works and how it might be avoided.
-The Information provided will hopefully assist landlords and tenants.
+The Guide provided will hopefully assist landlords and tenants.
 Knowing about rights and resources will save owners time and money.

 Is anyone exempt from the requirements of this Ordinance?
 Can it be waived?